I love being an author, creating stories that can change your world.

 Quote from ‘Next Stop The Moon’ by Susanne Gervay

 My parents didn’t speak English when they arrived and worked in factories rebuilding their lives.

 I married an engineer and became a teacher and educational consultant.
-I have two wonderful kids – Tory who’s 8 in the photo, is dressed in a Hungarian outfit made by her Grandma.
-Her older brother is Jamie (also known as JACK) who inspired my I AM JACK books.
+I have two wonderful kids – Tory who’s 8 in the photo, and is dressed in a Hungarian outfit made by her Grandma.
+Her older brother is Jamie (also known as JACK) who inspired my I Am Jack books.

 Life gets complicated.
 My father died of cancer, my marriage broke down and I got cancer.
 But life is about meeting challenges, friendships, being all you can be.
 So I started writing for my children so they’d laugh and feel safe.
 Then I started writing for all kids, parents and everyone.